Axess-kun/QR-Code-Generator/README.md

 Most of look up table are copied from [Thonky] tables.
 Then, edit in Notepad++ and copy to python file.

-Each step of debugging, generated QR code from this project are compare with [Thonky] & [RACO Industries](https://racoindustries.com/barcodegenerator/2d/qr-code/).
+Each step of debugging, generated QR codes from this project are compare with [Thonky] & [RACO Industries](https://racoindustries.com/barcodegenerator/2d/qr-code/).

 [//]: # (Reference links.
 See more infos @ http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)